AI4Equations/due/README.md

 ## Installation

-DUE, along with all its dependencies, can be installed through running the 'setup.py' script after cloning this repository:
+DUE, along with all its dependencies, can be installed through running the following command:

 ``` sh
 $ pip install .